The aim of the

 call:

-In the following sections we’ll describe in detail these three provided datasets in the package.
+In the following sections, we’ll describe in detail these three provided objects in the package.

 This object contains traits values for multiple traits (as columns)